Jstar0525/RGB-Data-Collection/README.md

 # RGB-Data-Collection
-Get data from "Intel Realsense D435i", "Zed2", PMD pico monstar
+Get data from "Intel Realsense D435i", "Zed2", "PMD pico monstar" and using Relay